 In some periods (when integrated vertical movement was low), vertical excursions were followed by a vertical return to the depth occupied prior to the excursion.
 This pattern of ‘bounce’ movements has also been seen in some fish [ref.] and presumably represents an animal prospecting away from a preferred depth, not finding an improvement in conditions elsewhere and so returning to the original depth.
 Such behaviour sits outside the Lévy search paradigm where it is assumed that a prey patch is not purposefully revisited once deserted.
 Again this finding of ‘vertical return’ behaviour, points to jellyfish movements, at least on occasions, being fine-tuned to prey resources.

-Such a space use mixture of “prospecting away” in combination with targeted returns, and where the former complies with a scale-free step distribution, is in fact MRW in a nutshell.
+Such a space use mixture of “prospecting away” in combination with targeted returns, and where the former complies with a scale-free step distribution (as now shown in jellyfish), is in fact MRW in a nutshell.
 As repeatedly underscored in previous posts the LFF hypothesis rests on a premise that individuals do not have a cognitive capacity to return non-randomly to a previous location, while MRW includes this capacity (Gautestad 2012; Gautestad and Mysterud 2013).

-I cite from one of my papers, where the observational lag (the sampling interval, tobs, of the animal’s path) is key to understanding the statistical pattern if movement is memory-influenced:
+I cite from one of my papers, where the ratio between the average return interval tret and the sampling interval, tobs of the animal’s path; ρ = tret/tobs, is key to understanding the statistical pattern if movement is memory-influenced:

 … by analysing the data with different tobs relative to system-specific boundary conditions, two observers may reach very different conclusions with respect to step-length compliance with a negative exponential or a power law.
 Both may in fact be right!
 In particular, if the animal in question has used its habitat under the influence of long-term memory, then the observed pattern at temporal level tobs may shape-shift from power law, through a hockey stick pattern, to a truncated power law pattern (figure 1c), and ultimately to a negative exponential (BM compliance) if tobs is chosen large enough.
 Hence, this paradox may to some (testable) extent be rooted in a relative difference in observational scale between the respective studies.